avsm/perscon.net/_posts/2010-04-15-uiprototype.markdown

 author: Anil Madhavapeddy
 ---

-We've been hacking away on fleshing out the <a href="http://code.google.com/appengine">App Engine</a> node for personal containers.
+We've been [hacking](http://github.com/avsm/py-perscon) away on fleshing out the <a href="http://code.google.com/appengine">App Engine</a> node for personal containers.
 We're building this node first because, crucially, deploying an App Engine VM is free to anyone with a Google account.
 <a href="/images/perscon-extjs.png"><img style="float:right" src="/images/perscon-extjs-thumb.png"></a>
-The service itself is limited since you can only respond to HTTP or XMPP requests and do HTTP fetches, and so its primary use is as an always-on data collection service.
+The service itself is limited since you can only respond to HTTP or XMPP requests and do HTTP fetches, and so its primary use is as an always-on data collection service with a webmail-style UI written using [extjs](http://www.extjs.com/).

 Personal containers gather data from a wide variety of sources, and normalise them into a format which understands people (address book entries, with a set of services such as e-mail, phone, IM and online IDs), places (GPS, WOEID), media (photos, movies) and messages (Tweets, emails, Facebook messages).
 I'll post more about the data model behind personal containers in a follow-up as the format settles.